jeremy-adamson/sql-google-notes/week32.md

 Well-founded standards of right and wrong that dictate how data is collected, shared, and used

+### Data snonymization

+Finding out what forms of personal data (PII) can be used to itself or with other data to track down who a person is.
+Typically during the cleaning process the data is de-identified

 ## Aspects of data ethics

 * Ownership